 Even the powertrain options are largely outdated, as most Tauruses draw power from the 3.5L Cyclone V6 engine that makes 288 horsepower.
 The performance SHO version, on the other hand, sports a newer 3.5L EcoBoost V6 mill that’s good enough for 365 horsepower.
 While most automakers are downsizing their engines by using turbocharged 4-cylinders, even in the full-size segment, Ford has actually excluded such a possibility with the Taurus by withdrawing the 2.0L EcoBoost from the options sheet after 2017.
-Yet another reason why the 2019 Ford Taurus is anything but hot and recommendable.
+Yet another reason why the Ford Taurus for MY 2019 is anything but hot and recommendable.
 To be perfectly honest with you, it hasn’t been that for years now.

 01. 2019 Flex

 I’m not proud of picking on the unlucky and neglected Flex, but the cold truth is it’s been fading for quite some time and Ford couldn’t care less.
 With roughly 20,000 units sold per year, that doesn’t actually come as a surprise since Blue Oval’s bean counters certainly hoped for more.
 The unconventional SUV hasn’t seen many updates since its introduction in 2009, and it’s been running virtually unchanged since the 2013 facelift.
 Reports are suggesting that the Canadian-built boxy intermediate will bow down by the year 2020.
 Needless to say, Ford won’t bother changing it by then which means we can’t really justify recommending one.

 As far as Ford models in 2019 go, the Flex’s position will remain unchanged.
 This oddball SUV will continue to offer a slightly outdated list of options, albeit in a shell that simply can’t get old.
 The 287-horsepower 3.5L V6 engine serves as the sole standard unit, but the top Limited models do offer an optional 365-horsepower 3.5L EcoBoost V6.
 This raises their price tag well over the $40,000 mark, though.
 After the Flex sings its swan song a couple of years from now the only thing that’ll remain is the memory that the Blue Oval once offered a funky three-row SUV which probably deserved more than we gave it credit for.